RSI Security

 The Payment Card Industry (PCI) Data Security Standards (DSS) framework was established to help organizations secure cardholder data during its collection, processing, storage, or disposal.
 Compliance with the PCI DSS Requirements enables these organizations to implement internationally recognized best practices to secure data from cybersecurity threats.

-Considering the lucrative value placed on CHD and sensitive authentication data (SAD), organizations that handle these sensitive data must comply with the PCI compliance requirements to minimize data security risks.
-Card payment transactions are constantly at risk for cyberattacks and data breaches if merchants and other organizations that handle these payments do not implement adequate safeguards.
+Considering the high value of cardholder data (CHD) and sensitive authentication data (SAD), organizations that handle this information must comply with PCI requirements to reduce data security risks.
+Without proper safeguards, card payment transactions remain vulnerable.
+Merchants and other organizations involved in processing payments face ongoing threats of cyberattacks and data breaches if they fail to implement adequate protections.
 That’s where the PCI DSS comes in.

 Breakdown of the 12 PCI DSS Requirements